How Our Analysis Works

 Buy vs. Rent Projection

-If the buyer is currently renting, the calculator projects both paths over the selected holding period.
+If the buyer is currently renting, the analysis projects both paths over the selected holding period.
 The buy path tracks cumulative costs (mortgage, maintenance, property tax, upfront costs) minus equity buildup (principal paid down plus property appreciation).
 The rent path tracks cumulative rent paid (with annual increases) and investment returns on the money that would have gone toward the down payment.

 The break-even point is the year when buying becomes the better financial choice.
 A break-even under 5 years is strong.
 Between 5 and 10 years is reasonable.
 Over 10 years suggests renting may be the better financial option at these numbers.